JonahDW/Purity-completeness/README.md

                         'empty' instead of a filename.
-In this case the header and other properties will be read from parsets/empty_image.json simulated_catalog     Name of catalog containing sources, flux to be drawn from for input catalogs flux_col              Name of column in catalog containing log flux values
+In this case the header and other properties will be read from parsets/empty_image.json sources               Type of sources to use for simulations.
+Options are:
+                        'point': Only injects point sources 'extended': Only injects sources with a nonzero size 'realistic':
+                        Inject sources of all sizes, with realistic size distribution.
+If nonzero source sizes are used in any way, sources must be drawn from specified simulated catalogue.

 optional arguments:
-  -h, --help            show this help message and exit --outdir OUTDIR       Directory to store output, by default output is stored
+  -h, --help            show this help message and exit --realistic_counts    Use a realistic flux density and spatial distribution
+                        instead of uniform per bin and in space.
+Simulated catalogue must be specified to draw from. (default = False)
+  --flux_bins FLUX_BINS
+                        Amount of flux bins
+  --n_sim N_SIM         Number of simulations to run --sim_cat SIM_CAT     Name of catalog containing sources, flux to be drawn
-                        in the directory of the input image --min_flux MIN_FLUX   Log of minimum probed flux in Jansky.
+                        from for input catalogs --flux_col FLUX_COL   Name of column in catalog containing log flux values --min_flux MIN_FLUX   Log of minimum probed flux in Jansky.
   --max_flux MAX_FLUX   Log of maximum probed flux in Jansky.
-  --n_samples N_SAMPLES
-                        Number of sources to be drawn --flux_bins FLUX_BINS
-                        Amount of flux bins
-  --n_sim N_SIM         Number of simulations to run --orig_counts         Instead of choosing how many sources are in the image,
+  --n_sources N_SOURCES
-                        preserve the number counts from the simulated catalog and sources are injected from a randomly chose patch of the catalog. (default = False) --imsize IMSIZE       Specify size of the image in degrees for generating source positions.
+                        Number of sources to be drawn --imsize IMSIZE       Specify size of the image in degrees for generating source positions.
 If the image is circular this is the diameter.
 By default this is read from the image header.
   --square              Generate sources positions in a square rather than
                         circle.
+  --outdir OUTDIR       Directory to store output, by default output is stored
-  --no_delete           Do not delete pybdsf logs and images
+                        in the directory of the input image --no_delete           Do not delete pybdsf logs and images
 ```